MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/Update-MgBetaPrintTaskDefinitionTask.md

 ## SYNOPSIS
 Update a print task.
 For details about how to use this API to add pull printing support to Universal Print, see Extending Universal Print to support pull printing.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgPrintTaskDefinitionTask](/powershell/module/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintTaskDefinitionTask?view=graph-powershell-1.0)

 ## SYNTAX